ngntrgduc/musyc-player/README.md

 - [x] sort songs in alphabetical order of All songs route
 - [ ] ~~Keep song playing when change route~~
 - [ ] Download Soundcloud song
-    - Thanks https://sclouddownloader.net/ <3, or maybe yt-dlp
+    - Using yt-dlp
     - Crawl all the links of liked songs on Soundcloud, then use Selenium to download songs (not download all of that)
         - Also get the song's name, and format it when downloading
-    - [ ] Download songs with yt-dlp? or keep it simple? add a route for downloading songs?
+    - [ ] add a route for downloading songs? or keep it simpe?
 - [ ] If have lots of songs, implement fuzzy search for searching songs, or just show random songs
 - [ ] song in multiple playlists?
 SQL?
 - [ ] Another way to get the duration of the song, remove librosa